Meet the Other Phone. Child-safe in minutes.

 What Mumsnet users say

-The One&Only was opened in 2009 in Cape Town’s Victoria & Alfred (V&A) Waterfront.
-The hotel is divided into two sections: The Spa Island, built around a lagoon-shaped pool, has 40 suites, and the Marina Rise has 91 rooms.
+The One&Only has a great location on Cape Town’s Victoria & Alfred (V&A) waterfront.
+The hotel is divided into two sections: The Spa Island, built around a lagoon-shaped pool, has 40 suites, and the Marina Rise, which has 91 rooms.

 The resort boasts three gourmet restaurants, two outdoor swimming pools (including an infinity pool), tennis court, a spa, a gym and a boutique with designer fashion.
 It has lots on offer for kids too: a playground, games room, the KidsOnly club and a daily programme for teenagers.
 Babysitting can be arranged at an extra cost, and you may request any baby item or product you might need during your stay here.